Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tyler Wells and Daniel Lynch will start for their respective teams when the Baltimore Orioles and the Kansas City Royals play on Friday at Oriole Park at Camden Yards, at 7:05 PM ET.
+The Baltimore Orioles and Austin Hays will take the field against the Kansas City Royals and Nick Pratto on Saturday at 4:05 PM ET, at Oriole Park at Camden Yards.

-The Royals are +155 moneyline underdogs for this matchup with the favored Orioles (-190).
-The over/under is 8 runs for this game (with -115 odds to go over and -105 odds on the under).
+The Royals are +140 moneyline underdogs in this matchup with the favorite Orioles (-165).
+The matchup's total has been set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.